5 Emotions You'll Experience Only in Wild Namibia

 Namibian Dollar (NAD).
 The South African Rand (ZAR) is also widely accepted.

-Is a visa required?
+Is a visa necessary?

 Can I travel alone?

-Is there internet and mobile connection?
+Is there internet and mobile connectivity?

 Feel Namibia with us